-Word Pictures: The Best Tool For Setting Performance Standards (30-Day Recording)
+Word Pictures: The Best Tool For Setting Performance Standards (Recorded Webinar)

 Word Pictures™ are behavioral descriptions that an organization can use to set explicit behavioral expectations, distinguish between high and low performers and hardwire accountability.
 What an organization needs is a tool to teach employees about the attitudes, behaviors, values and standards that you want them to exhibit.